Degrees in Human Services

 Fieldwork Experience in Bachelor’s Programs

-The bachelor’s level is also where your field work experience really kicks in to high gear.
+The bachelor’s level is also where your field work experience really kicks into high gear.
 You’ll rack up hundreds of hours of supervised fieldwork with real-life clients facing real-life problems, usually at a variety of different real-world human services agencies.

-That kind of on-the-job training both hones your skills and gives you a clear idea of the different kinds of jobs with human services degree that are available.
+That kind of on-the-job training both hones your skills and gives you a clear idea of the different kinds of jobs with a human services degree that are available.

 If you are cut out for a career in human services, the field experience you get in your degree program will get your blood pumping and give you a renewed sense of purpose.